Entrapment vs Impingement; Syndromes in the Upper and Lower Extremity. Who’s squeezing who?-Syracuse

 and by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) (#450787-08).

-We welcome all licensed massage therapists and currently enrolled massage therapy students to our classes, however per New York State law, you must have a New York State massage therapy license to participate in the hands-on portions.
-(Currently enrolled students may participate in hands-on if accompanied by their school instructor.)
+We welcome all licensed massage therapists and currently enrolled massage therapy students to our classes.
+Per New York State law, you must either have a New York State massage therapy license to participate in the hands-on portions or, in the case of massage therapy students, be directly supervised by your instructor or other NY licensed massage therapist.